Inkakai

-Inkakai is a Finnish rock band founded in 2021 by singer/songwriter Caleb Daniel Lit.
-The band originally formed as Bleak in 1997, briefly performed as Flamer in 2009, and as Fireal from 2009 to 2021.
+Inkakai is a Finnish-Japanese-American rock band founded in 2021 by singer-songwriter Caleb Daniel Lit.
+The group became an anonymous masked collective in 2013.
+They originally formed as Bleak in 1997, briefly performed as Flamer in 2009, and as Fireal from 2009 to 2021.
+Lit regrouped Bleak with their original guitarist in 2024.
+As of 2025, both Inkakai and Bleak are active and share similar lineups.

+In recent interviews and on the Bleak website, Lit asserted that over the past 15 years, former members and producers who became ghostwriters have plagiarised the band and used his material in new label-backed acts.

 History

-Bleak (1997–2009)
+Bleak (1997–2009, 2024–present)

-Bleak was founded in 1997 in Rovaniemi by cousins guitarist Madu and singer Caleb together with local musicians.
+Bleak was founded in 1997 in Rovaniemi by singer Caleb Daniel Lit together with local musicians.
 The band was active at the grassroots level and in 2005, they signed a recording contract with Helsinki Music Company.
 Bleak released one studio album, Burns Inside (2006).
 The band's first hit was the song "Fate", performed by Lit and Ana Johnsson for the Jade Warrior movie soundtrack, and co-written by Lit, Johnsson, and Tomi Malm.
-On January 19, 2007, "Fate" won the NRJ Radio Award for "Best Nordic Song".
+On 19 January 2007, "Fate" won the NRJ Radio Award for "Best Nordic Song".
 Bleak performed around Finland, including at Kokkola Rock Festival in 2007 and received regular radio play.
 Burns Inside peaked at #12 on the Finnish Top 50 Album Charts and stayed on for 8 weeks.